cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 This API is defined in `hooks.proto`.
 It is implemented by the pre-trial hook application using the gRPC server API, and the orchestrator connects to the application.

-The pre-trial hook endpoint, for the orchestrator to connect to, is defined in the `cogment.yaml` file.
+The pre-trial hook endpoint, for the orchestrator to connect to, are defined on the command line of the Orchestrator (or in environment variables).

 ### Service `TrialHooksSP`